PaddlePaddle/Paddle/doc/v2/build_and_install/index_en.rst

 .. toctree::
 	:maxdepth: 1

-	pip_install_cn.rst
+	pip_install_en.rst

-this is the convenient way to install it , please choose the right installation package with mochine configure and system。
+This is the most convenient way of installation.
+Please choose the right installation package with machine configure and system.

-follow the bottom frame
+Follow the Bottom Frame
 ----------

-PaddlePaddle provides the installation ways of Docker, please follow the tutorial:
+PaddlePaddle also supports installation using Docker.
+Please refer to the tutorial below:

 .. toctree::
 	:maxdepth: 1

-	docker_install_cn.rst
+	docker_install_en.rst

-we recommend running PaddlePaddle in docker , this way has more superiority ：
+We recommend running PaddlePaddle in Docker.
+This method has the following advantages：

-- don't need the third dependent of installing
+- Does not require installation of third-party dependencies.
-- easy to shared runtime environment and the problem recurrented
+- Easy to share runtime environment.

-we provides compile and install method of PaddlePaddle from resouce code ， for users with customized binary file：
+Lastly, users can also compile and install PaddlePaddle from source code.
+The instructions are below:

 .. toctree::
     :maxdepth: 1

-    build_from_source_cn.rst
+    build_from_source_en.rst

 .. warning::

-	what need to be attation to , this way of installation involves to download、 compile and install the third depentent , The whole process of installing need more time。
+	One caveat with this approach is that developers will have to download, compile and install all third-party dependencies.
+Thus this process of installation is more time consuming.

 FAQ
 -----------

-if you have any problem on the process of installation , please trying the bottom page to find the answer：
+For any problems during installation, please refer to the page below for answers:

 :ref:`常见问题解答 <install_faq>`

-if the problem hasn't been solved , so welcome to come the paddlepaddle community to feedback：
+If the problem still persists, you are welcome to seek assistance from the PaddlePaddle community：

 `创建issue <https://github.com/PaddlePaddle/Paddle/issues/new>`_